HYF-Class20/agile-development-group1-hyf-redesign/التخطيط /development-strategy.md

 - Homepage provides an overview of the website and what it offers.

-- Personal page allows users to create a personal account and manage their information.

 - Content pages contain the content provided by the website, including images, videos, and articles.